SyncfusionExamples/How-to-create-vector-image-in-Xamarin.Forms-Chart/README.md

-# How-to-create-vector-image-in-Xamarin.Forms-Charts
+# How to create vector image in Xamarin.Forms Charts

 Vector images can be scaled to any size without losing quality.
-This article explains how to add vector images in SfChart using the DataMarker LabelTemplate property.
+This article explains how to add vector images in **SfChart** using the DataMarker [LabelTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartDataMarker.html#Syncfusion_SfChart_XForms_ChartDataMarker_LabelTemplate) property.

 You can achieve this requirement in two ways:

-•	By adding SVG vector file directly into the DataMarker LabelTemplate property.
+•	By adding SVG vector file directly into the DataMarker [LabelTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartDataMarker.html#Syncfusion_SfChart_XForms_ChartDataMarker_LabelTemplate) property.

 •	Drawing vector images using SkiaSharp.